 Emergency plans provide an efficient response to a major incident.
 The main plan is the Emergency Management Plan which is designed to provide a framework on which the council, as a Category One responder under the CCA, can respond to a range of emergencies which will vary in scale and nature.

-The Hazards: Information and Advice leaflet has information about the risks to Peterborough and how to prepare for them.
+The Hazards: Information and Advice leaflet below has information about the risks to Peterborough and how to prepare for them.

 The Community Risk Register outlines all of the risks that Peterborough and Cambridgeshire face.
 It is produced by the LRF and updated every 2 years.